Alentejo, Portugal - 4 or 6 nights

 Then we have our first cooking class followed by dinner: Introduction to Portuguese Gastronomy, a study in influences and seasonings.

-Overnight in Évora at the chosen hotel.
+Overnight in Évora at your chosen hotel.

 Day Two - Tuesday